alfredoggtz/poverty-unemployment-education/python/README.md

 Within this section, the following tools are implemented:

-Web Scraping
-API Consumption
+- API Consumption
-Data Processing
+- Data Processing
-MySQL Connection
+- MySQL Connection
-Data Migration
+- Data Migration
-Data Preparation for Visualization
+- Data Preparation for Visualization

 The main purpose is to collect reliable information that allows the analysis of the relationship between education level, economy, and poverty rates.